HKU-BAL/Clair3/README.md

 **Optional parameters:**

 ```
-Optional parameters:
 	  --bed_fn FILE        Call variants only in the provided bed regions.
       --vcf_fn FILE        Candidate sites VCF file input, variants will only be called at the sites in the VCF file if provided.
       --ctg_name STR       The name of the sequence to be processed.
       --sample_name STR    Define the sample name to be shown in the VCF file.